jmpenn/hello_world/README.md

     > yum install bison flex gcc gcc-c++ java-1.7.0-openjdk libxml2-devel make openmotif openmotif-devel python python-devel perl swig zlib-devel

-In addition, clang/llvm is also required and not included.
+In addition, clang/llvm is also required and not included and will have to be compiled from source.

-    > yum install clang clang-devel llvm-devel